 main to be considered as “ready for production”, however, this is generally a good practice anyway.

 The takeaway here is that for monorepos, you should not think that atomic PRs mean atomic releases.
 That is unrealistic in typical production environments.
 At the development level, yes you get to group together cross-cutting changes and merge as an atomic unit.
 At the release and production level, however, you still need another layer of indirection for allowing services to be updated independently.
-A very common such layer is the Docker image repository (or in more traditional environments, the artifactory).
+A very common such layer is the Docker image repository (or in more traditional environments, a package repository).
 If each

 main branch build produces tagged Docker images, then these images can be pushed to production separately, according to independent schedules.